 5 Herbs and Spices for Natural Detoxification

-Your body needs continuous nutritional support for ongoing detox, so eating a healthy, balanced diet full of whole, unprocessed foods is a vital step in lightening your toxic load.
-As a complement to a wholesome diet and regular exercise, you might consider incorporating some of these herbs, known for their detoxifying properties.
+Your body needs continuous nutritional support for an ongoing cleanse, so eating a healthy, balanced diet full of whole, unprocessed foods is a vital step in lightening your toxic load.
+As a complement to a wholesome diet and regular exercise, you might consider incorporating some of these herbs and spices, known for their detoxifying properties.

 Because herbs can trigger side effects and interact with other herbs, supplements, and medications, you should always consult a health professional before starting an herbal regimen.
 Also, the FDA does not regulate nutritional supplements, so source, strength, and purity of products can vary widely.

-Known for its unique, can’t-be-mistaken flavor and commonly used in Mexican cooking, cilantro can be incorporated into all kinds of food — poultry and fish dishes, salads, salsas, blended smoothies and more.
-It can easily be found in grocery stores or nurseries, should you want to add it to your herb garden.
+Known for its unique, can’t-be-mistaken flavor and commonly used in Mexican cooking, cilantro can be incorporated into all kinds of food – poultry and fish dishes, salads, salsas, blended smoothies, and more.
+It can easily be found in grocery stores and nurseries, should you want to add it to your herb garden.

-Dandelion has traditionally been used as a diuretic, and preliminary research suggests that it may help improve liver and gallbladder function.
-Of noteworthy nutritional value, dandelion is chock full of vitamins A, B6, C, D and K plus minerals, such as iron, potassium, zinc, and higher levels of beta carotene than carrots.
+Traditionally used as a diuretic, preliminary research suggests that dandelion may help improve liver and gallbladder function.
+Of noteworthy nutritional value, dandelion is chock full of vitamins A, B6, C, D, and K, plus minerals, such as iron, potassium, zinc, and higher levels of beta carotene than carrots.

 The herb most commonly recommended for supporting liver function is milk thistle.
 Its active compound, silymarin, has been clinically proven to stabilize cellular membranes and stimulate detoxification pathways.
 It also has anti-inflammatory effects, and some studies suggest that it may even help the liver regenerate tissue.